szepeviktor/phpstan-wordpress/README.md

 > [!IMPORTANT]
 > Hello everyone!
 This is Viktor who runs this PHPStan extension.
-I am planning to stop contributing to the WordPress ecosystem because it is extremely difficult and I do not earn (min) €100/month.
+I am planning to stop contributing to the WordPress ecosystem because it is extremely difficult and no one asks me **to join his team** as I am a thinker, a devops person, a tool maker (not a builder).

 Please support my work to avoid abandoning this package.